TmShiGeDaShuaiGe/CNV/README.md

 ## Workflow

 ### PART I

- The input files are lists of BRSRed bam files generated from the upstream steps.
+The lists of BRSRed BAM files, generated from the upstream steps, are used as input files in this step.

-1. Run GATK depth of coverage to get sequencing depths.<br />
-		`run_depthOfCoverage.group.MT.sh` invoke `combine_depth_of_coverage.sh`.
+1. Calculate sequencing depths using GATK with the shell `run_depthOfCoverage.group.MT.sh` which invokes `combine_depth_of_coverage.sh`.
-1. combine GATK depth of converage outputs. `combine_depth_of_coverage.sh`.
+1. Combine sequencing depths outputed by GATK with `combine_depth_of_coverage.sh`.

 ### PART II

-  please see `main.sh`.
+All processes are writte in the `main.sh` file.

 ## Tips

-1. You can consult the XHMM standard workflow at its homepage.
-Or consult the whole procedure from ref.[4]
-1. In all of the shell scrits, the single funcation name is used by exposing the absolute path in the `~/.bashrc` file in the Linux System.
-1. In the preparation of Read depth data, the qsub serial command lines are used.
-1. Please take care the vertion of human database, since here we use hg19.<br />
+1. A XHMM standard workflow is available on XHMM home page and reference 4.
+1. To use shell scripts, software path should be exposed by writting in the `~/.bashrc` file.
+1. The qsub system is used for preparation of read depth data.
+1. The version of human genome database should be **hg19**.

 ## Abbrivation

 1. MT : Min Tang <br />
 1. BQSR : Base Quility Score Recaribation <br />

 ## Reference